-Sabres hire Penguins' Jason Botterill as general manager
+Jason Botterill leaves Penguins to take over as Sabres' GM

-Jason Botterill is leaving the Pittsburgh Penguins' bid to defend their Stanley Cup title for an opportunity to build the Buffalo Sabres into contenders as general manager.
+"It's emotional, but at the end of the day, it's not a decision at all," Botterill said shortly after being hired on Thursday.
+"I am 100 percent ecstatic about being here and being part of this organization right now and being back in Buffalo."

-The Sabres hired the Penguins associate GM on Thursday to lead a franchise that owner Terry Pegula criticized for lacking structure and discipline.
+And, the now-former Penguins associate GM joked, he's still in line to win a third championship ring a day after the Penguins advanced to the Eastern Conference finals with a 2-0 win over Washington in Game 7 of their second-round series.

-Botterill takes over three weeks after Tim Murray was fired, and one day after Pittsburgh advanced to the Eastern Conference finals by defeating the Washington Capitals 2-0 in Game 7 of their second-round playoff series.
+The Sabres are counting on the vast experience the 40-year-old Botterill gained in working his way up the Penguins ranks to rub off on a franchise in the midst of a six-season playoff drought and a team that owner Terry Pegula criticized for lacking structure and discipline.

-Botterill's first priority will be hiring a coach to replace Dan Bylsma, who was also fired in the Sabres' second front-office house-cleaning in 3 1/2 years.
+Botterill takes over three weeks after GM Tim Murray and coach Dan Bylsma were fired in Buffalo's second front-office house-cleaning in 3 1/2 years.

-The former NHL player has spent the past 10 years working up the Penguins' executive ranks.
-Over the past three years, Botterill has closely helped GM Jim Rutherford with scouting, contract and player development matters.
+In being groomed by both current Penguins GM Jim Rutherford and his predecessor, Ray Shero, Botterill oversaw a wide variety of responsibilities including contract negotiations, salary-cap management and player development.

 The Penguins have referred to Botterill as the "key architect" of their 2009 and 2016 Stanley Cup-winning teams.

-Botterill was particularly credited for hiring Mike Sullivan to coach the AHL team before the start of the 2015-16 season.
+As GM of the Penguins AHL affiliate in Wilkes-Barre/Scranton, Botterill was particularly credited for hiring Mike Sullivan to coach the AHL team before the start of the 2015-16 season.
 Sullivan coached them to a championship.

-"Jason's knowledge, experience and developing players, and his approach to management stood out to us during our interview process," Pegula said.
-"Jason has built a solid reputation as a leader that connects strongly with players and staff around him."
+"He's pretty much done everything you can do in hockey," Pegula said of Botterill.
+"He's been through the wars with the Pittsburgh organization.
+It just shows by his track record of what he's accomplished."

 The Sabres ended their search process a week ago, delayed only by waiting for the Penguins to complete their playoff series.
 Buffalo interviewed at least seven candidates, including Penguins assistant GM Bill Guerin and Nashville's Paul Fenton.